yangsu01/funance_blog/blogs/06-portfolio-construction/portfolio-construction.md

 Damn Eli Lilly has been performing better than Microsoft...
 Insulin ftw.

 We now have the general case for the 2-asset portfolio discussed previously, so the core intuition stays the same: We are looking for the **expected returns** $\mu_p$ and **standard deviation** $\sigma_p$ of the overall portfolio.
-This be found using the same method as the 2-asset case.
+This can be found using the same method as the 2-asset case.
 But since there are $n$ assets, we will use matrices to represent these relationships.

 Consider a portfolio consisting of a given list of $n$ risky assets with returns $\bm{\mu} = [\mu_1 ... \mu_N]$ and weights $\bm{\omega} = [\omega_1 ... \omega_N]$, we can find the expected returns of the overall portfolio, $\mu_p$ using: